eupston/MrHedgy/README.md

 # MrHedgy
-An Application for trading Stocks with TDAmeritrade
+An Application for that triggering Stock trades with TDAmeritrade with emails